 For a quick reference of the key considerations to keep in mind, view the Key Guidelines on Conducting Research Abroad.

 For details on the different kinds of IRB review, visit the IRB research web page.

 A separate process is required for research projects involving animals.

 Students pursuing independent international research should investigate any visa restrictions or required procedures in addition to the reviews listed above.

-Click the button below to watch a short video module on conducting research while studying abroad.
+Click the link below to watch a short video module on conducting research while studying abroad.
 All students doing research while abroad are encouraged to view it.
 The module and quiz that follows are required for IUROP scholarship applicants and students studying abroad through SFS.

 The International UROP website lists examples of past projects.